zertac/WPF-Whiteboard/README.md

 ### Installation
 Download repository and add to your solution.
 Add reference as project reference to your own project and start to use XDrawer.

+You have to install vvvv/SVG for ink strokes to custom path data convertion.
+Nuget package manager will restore automatically or you can install manually at [https://github.com/vvvv/SVG](https://github.com/vvvv/SVG)
 ### Using

 Initialize XDrawer